ddnexus/elastics-doc/source/doc/5-flex-rails/1-overview.md

 # {{ page.title }}

 The `flex-rails` gem provides the engine and generators to integrate the flex gems with `Rails`.
-It also loads the `flex`, `flex-scopes` and `flex-model` gems, so you don't have to explicitly include them in the Gemfile, unless you need to force some special version or commit.
+It also loads the `flex`, `flex-scopes` and `flex-models` gems, so you don't have to explicitly include them in the Gemfile, unless you need to force some special version or commit.

 ## Setup